Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Results

 \subsection{DFC23}

-As seen in Table \ref{tab:res_dfc}, our proposed pipelines consistently enhance the performance of the backbone networks, achieving the lowest average building-wise RMSE across all configurations.
-Specifically, the improvements over the best-performing baseline (H+M) are 7.90 \%, 14.40 \%, and 22.94 \%, for U-Net, IM2HEIGHT, and AdaBins B5, respectively.
-Furthermore, the pipelines deliver more balanced performance across various domains: in cities with high-quality labels, performance remains comparable to the baseline, while in cities with only mid-quality labels, the improvements are significantly more substantial.
+As shown in Table \ref{tab:res_dfc}, our proposed pipeline consistently enhances the performance of the backbone networks, achieving the lowest average building-wise RMSE across all configurations.
+Specifically, relative to the best baseline (H+M), average RMSE is reduced by 7.90\%, 14.40\%, 22.94\%, and 19.52\% for U-Net, IM2HEIGHT, AdaBins B5, and DepthAnything v2 S, respectively.
+Performance remains comparable in high-quality regions but improves significantly in cities with mid-quality labels, indicating that imperfect supervision effectively boosts generalization.

-These quantitative gains are also reflected in the qualitative results shown in Fig. \ref{fig:res_vis_dfc}.
-The qualitative results in Fig. \ref{fig:res_vis_dfc} show that our pipelines generate height maps with better-preserved building structures.
-While the differences are subtle in areas with high-quality labels, they are more pronounced in cities with only mid-quality labels, where our method yields sharper edges and more clearly defined buildings.
+These quantitative gains are further supported by the qualitative results in Fig. \ref{fig:res_vis_dfc}.
+Our approach yields sharper building boundaries and clearer structural patterns, particularly in mid-quality regions where conventional training often produces blurred results.

+It is noteworthy that DepthAnything v2 S, despite being a state-of-the-art depth foundation model, performs worse than a simple U-Net backbone in our experiments.
+Transformer-based architectures typically require large-scale datasets to reach their full capacity, emphasizing global context over local detail, which can lead to blurred building boundaries.
+They also depend on dense, high-quality supervision, making them less robust to noisy labels.
+Nevertheless, our pipeline alleviates these limitations by sharpening boundaries and compensating for the weaker local inductive bias of transformers.